scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 Here are also some tips & tricks that have proven useful in Scala development:

 * After building your working copy with the `compile` sbt task, there's no need to leave the comfort of your sbt shell to try it out: the REPL is available as the `scala` task, and you can also run the compiler using the `scalac` task.
 If you prefer to run the REPL outside sbt, you can generate the scripts in `build/quick/bin` using the `dist/mkQuick` task.
-* The sbt workflow is also great for debugging, as you can simply create a remote debugging session in your favorite IDE, and then activate the JVM options for the next time you run the `scala` or `scalac` tasks using:
+* The sbt workflow is also great for debugging, as you can create a remote debugging session in your favorite IDE, and then activate the JVM options for the next time you run the `scala` or `scalac` tasks using:

 ```
 > set javaOptions in compiler := List("-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8002")